Notice of absence from Tristan Robert Lange

 The smell of decay

-In Sleepy Hollow.
+In Sleepy Hollow,

-Where each seed detatches
+Where each seed detaches

 And is blown off